 As mentioned previously, it’s important that you keep receiving feedback.
 This feedback is going to greatly influence your products, services, and business altogether so much that you may have to change.
 And, that’s OK.

-Even though you believe that you have an ingenious idea that everyone will love, you may quickly discover that this is not the case.
+You may believe that you have an ingenious idea that everyone will love.
+However, you may quickly discover that this is not the case.
 Remember, you want a business that is going to be sustainable over the long-term.
 And that means that you may have to give up on your original idea.
 Of course, with an awesome team behind you, this really isn’t as devastating as it sounds.
 After-all, Twitter, Pinterest, Groupon, Android, and Nokia have all pivoted only to find success.